Information on taking part

 What will I receive for taking part?

-We would like to offer you £100 as a thank you for your time.
+We would like to offer you £140 as a thank you for taking part.

-Over the weekend, you will discuss a range of topics over the internet with a small group of other participants.
-The discussion will be chaired by a neutral, professional moderator.
+Over the weekend, you will discuss a range of topics with a small group of other participants.
+The discussions will be chaired by a neutral, professional moderator.
 Each group will also get the chance to pose questions to experts who represent different points of view on the topics under discussion.
-At the beginning and at the end you will be asked to complete a short survey that asks about your views on the topics that have been discussed.
+Both before and after the event, you will be asked to complete a short survey that asks about your views on the topics set to be discussed.

 During the event, you will discuss things like how to make sure we have food that is safe to eat, how to ensure that shops and businesses treat their customers fairly, and who from other countries should be allowed in future to come to Britain to live and work.

-You don’t need to have any particular knowledge of the topics for discussion or have any particular interest in politics to take part.
-We want to hear all kinds of people.
+This doesn’t matter at all.
+We want to hear from all kinds of people, not experts.
+You don’t need to have any particular knowledge of the topics or interest in politics to take part.
 Before the event you will get an information pack that contains an introduction to all of the topics.
 During the weekend, you have the chance to ask experts what they think and why.
 You will be free to say as much or a little as you want during the discussions.

 Is the research confidential?